A. Mitchell Palmer: Death

-On May 11, 1936, at Emergency Hospital in Washington, D.C., Palmer died from cardiac complications following an appendectomy two weeks earlier.
-Upon his death, Attorney General Cummings said "He was a great lawyer, a distinguished public servant and an outstanding citizen.
+On May 11, 1936, at Emergency Hospital in Washington, D.C., Palmer died one week after his 64th birthday from cardiac complications following an appendectomy two weeks earlier.
+Upon his death, Attorney General Homer Stille Cummings said "He was a great lawyer, a distinguished public servant and an outstanding citizen.
 He was my friend of many years' standing and his death brings to me a deep sense of personal loss and sorrow."
 He was buried at Laurelwood Cemetery (originally a cemetery of the Society of Friends) in Stroudsburg, Pennsylvania.